Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: RESULTS AND DISCUSSION

+To further examine the electron-phonon coupling behind the coherent phonon generation we measure a spontaneous Raman spectrum of the same sample at the similar NIR excitation photon energy.
+If coherent phonons are generated via ISRS, the phonon-induced reflectivity modulation $\Delta R$ would be proportional to the product of the polarizability component defined by the pump polarization $a_{kl}$ and that defined by the probe polarization $a_{pq}$ (Appendix~\ref{detect}).
+Spontaneous Raman scattering intensity $I_s$ is proportional to the polarizability squared $a_{kl}^2$ (Appendix~\ref{SpRaman}).
+With appropriate selection of light polarizations we could therefore examine the generation mechanism based on whether or not the \emph{relative} amplitudes of the coherent $A_g$ modes agrees quantitatively with their relative Raman intensities.

-In the previous subsection we have discussed the photon energy-dependence of the coherent phonons in an apparent contrast to that reported in the previous resonant Raman studies.
-This may be an indication that the coherent phonon generation has contribution from a non-Raman mechanism.
-To confirm this conjecture we measure a spontaneous Raman spectrum of the same YBa$_2$Cu$_3$O$_{7-\delta}$ sample at the similar NIR excitation photon energy, as shown in Fig.~\ref{Raman}.
-Our Raman spectrum is consistent with those reported in previous studies on YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals measured in the $xx$ or $yy$ polarization configurations at room temperature \cite{Kulakovskii1988, Burns1988, Liu1988, Thomsen1988, Slakey1989, Friedl1991}.
-Comparison with the FFT spectrum of the time-domain oscillation, also shown in Fig.~\ref{Raman} reveals a striking difference in the relative amplitudes/intensities among the phonon modes.
+Solid curve in Fig.~\ref{Raman} shows the spontaneous Raman scattering spectrum of YBa$_2$Cu$_3$O$_{7-\delta}$ measured at 785 nm.
+The spectrum is consistent with those reported in previous studies on single crystals measured in the $xx$ or $yy$ polarization configurations at room temperature \cite{Kulakovskii1988, Burns1988, Liu1988, Thomsen1988, Slakey1989, Friedl1991}.
+Comparison of the Raman spectrum with the FFT spectrum of the time-domain oscillation, shown by a dotted curve in Fig.~\ref{Raman}, reveals a striking difference.
 Whereas the Ba mode at 3.5 THz ($\sim$115 cm$^{-1}$) is pronounced in both Raman and FFT spectra, the Cu(2) mode at 4.5 THz ($\sim$150 cm$^{-1}$), which had the largest FFT peak height, is very weak in the Raman spectrum.
 By contrast, the out-of-phase O(2,3) bending mode at 10 THz ($\sim$340 cm$^{-1}$), which was small in the FFT spectrum, is almost as intense as the Ba mode in the Raman spectrum.
-We also find an additional weak peak at 577 cm$^{-1}$ in the Raman spectrum, whose intensity varies considerably from spot to spot on the sample.
-We attribute it to a Raman-forbidden phonon mode of $B_{1u}$ and/or $B_{2g}$ symmetry that is activated by local crystalline defects, as listed in Table~\ref{CPAg}.

-The stark contrast in the relative phonon amplitudes/intensities clearly indicates the dramatic enhancement of the coherent Cu(2) phonon via a non-Raman generation mechanism.
-This can be a result of the particularly drastic shift of the vibrational potential for the Cu(2) motion induced by the ultrafast charge transfer within the CuO$_2$ plane even under the NIR pulse excitation.
-In contrast, the low spectral weight of the 10-THz mode in the FFT spectrum can be related to the nature of its atomic displacements, where O(2) and O(3) ions move out-of-phase (Fig.~\ref{TDFT800_400}c).
-Such an ``asymmetric" motion can hardly be driven by forces resulting from the photoinduced charge-transfer excitation, which would affect both the O(2) and O(3) ions in a nearly the same way.